-When we think of those who have the greatest influence on the church of Jesus Christ around the world, we often think of those who are famous, those who have authored many books, those with podcasts that reach many, those who are artists or musicians.
+When we think of those who have the greatest influence on the church of Jesus Christ around the world, we often think of those who are famous.
+Some have authored many books or podcasts that reach many, and those who are artists or musicians.
 Yet not all who have impacted the growth of the church throughout history are famous.

 My story begins in a home filled with anger and emotional abuse.
 I am child number three of four with one older brother and sister, and one younger brother.
 My parents were not believers, though they did drop us off at church to have time away from us.

 But there was a refuge, a person who not only influenced my life, but who impacted the church around the world.
-She attended school only through 8th grade, wasn’t a world traveler, married a man who gambled, so money was tight, never lived more than 75 miles from where she grew up, and she never even learned to drive.
+She attended school only through 8th grade.
+She wasn’t a world traveler.
+She married a man who gambled, so money was tight.
+This person never lived more than 75 miles from where she grew up, and she never even learned to drive.
 But she loved Jesus and was faithful to what He asked of her.

 This wonderful woman, Leah Danner, was my grandmother.

 I KNEW I WAS LOVED

 Leah read Scripture daily and prayed, by name, for each of her three children and 11 grandchildren.
 As a young girl, when I spent the night at her house, I sat at the top of the stairs outside her bedroom and listened for my name.
 When I heard it, I knew I was loved.

 One evening, as I was listening, I shifted my weight and the floorboards creaked.
 My grandmother discovered me sitting outside her door, but she wasn’t angry.
 Instead, she invited me in, teaching me to pray for others.
 While I didn’t understand all that was happening in this spiritual world of hers, I knew it was special and that I was loved.